Flight into Egypt: Nazarenes, Nazareth, and Nazirites

 While Luke places Jesus' family as being originally from the town of Nazareth, Matthew has the family moving there, fearing Archelaus who was ruling in Judea in place of his father Herod.
 Nazareth, now a town, is not mentioned by the Old Testament, Josephus or rabbinical sources, though many Christian Bible archaeologists, such as the evangelical and egyptologist Kenneth Kitchen, state that they are fairly sure that a village existed in the area at the time of Jesus.
 Clarke notes that the location of Nazareth is just to the north of where the large town Sepphoris was located.
 At the time, Sepphoris had been largely destroyed in the violence following the death of Herod the Great, and was being rebuilt by Herod Antipas, hence Clarke speculates that this could have been seen as a good source of employment by Joseph, a carpenter.
+Ehrman countered that Sepphoris is never even mentioned in the New Testament; the adult Jesus and his followers (all uneducated, Aramaic-speaking fishermen and shepherds from the countryside) only visit villages in Galilee, preferably villages that were receptive to Jesus' ministry, while in the woes to the unrepentant cities, Jesus condemns all cities that rejected him (again not mentioning Sepphoris).

 The difficulty with the brief quote he will be called a Nazarene is that it occurs nowhere in the Old Testament, or any other extant source.
 The most similar known passage is Judges where of Samson it says the child shall be a Nazirite, where a nazirite was a specific type of religious ascetic.
 That the Nazirite and Nazareth are so similar in name, while Nazareth isn't mentioned in any other source until after the Gospels have been written, and that the passage almost parallels one about the birth of a hero who was a Nazirite, has led many to propose that Matthew originally had Jesus being a Nazirite, but it was changed to Nazarene, inventing a location named Nazareth, when the ascetic requirements fell foul of later religious practices.
 Biblical scholar R. T. France rejects this explanation, stating that Jesus was not a Nazirite and claiming that he is never described as one.